 But underneath my beggar's gabardine I bore three talismans, aye, four: the ring of Lazarus, my good Damascus sword, and a rose plucked new and dewy from its bush that morning and flung to me by the little beggar princess, Jacinta.
-And in my heart there echoed and re-echoed as I trod the road toward Italy her parting words: "Go with God, Don Carlos, and take with thee my prayers.
+And in my heart there cchoed and re-echoed as I trod the road toward Italy her parting words: "Go with God, Don Carlos, and take with thee my prayers.
 Hasta luego-until we meet again."

-In the next adventure Carlos de la Muerte acquires a nevo name, a nevo coat, a nevo companion and several more exciting experiences.
-Don't fail to read it.
-If toill be published in full in the next issue of the MAGIO CARFET MAGAZINE.
+In the next adventure Carlos de la Muerte acquires 6 nevo name, a new coal, a new companion and several more exciting experiences.
+Dow't fail to read it.
+Is twill be published in full in the next issue of the MAGIC CARFET MAGALINE.

-The story of a madcap adventure in Morocco, told as only Bedford-Jones can tell it-a story of thrills, romance, and sudden death, in a wild hunt for stolen treasure
+The story of a madcap adventure in Morocco, told as only Bedford-Jones can tell it-a story of thrills, romance, and sudden death, in a wild bunt for stolen treasure